dhh1128/intent/docs/spec/hypertext.md

 The [ww2history: history of World War II] is long and complex.
 ```

+The `id:` prefix can also be added to hyperlinks, making them anchors even as they point elsewhere.

+##### ID variants

+The same anchor can have multiple ID variants; see [Definition Anchors &gt; Inflection](#inflection) for an example use case and syntax.

 ##### Comparing anchor IDs

 Whether anchor IDs are implicit or explicit, intent recognizes and compares them in a way that makes them convenient and robust for humans.
 Minor details are ignored: ID values are trimmed, converted to lower case, and have all runs of punctuation and/or spaces replaced with a single hyphen.
 This means that the anchor id `MRI` could also be written as `mri`.
-And this more complex example:
+And this contrived example of an ugly ID:

     He won't -- or shouldn't, anyway! -- say "Get lost."